Link: Apply now for The Platinum Card® from American Express

 The card has a $695 annual fee, so here’s how I go about doing the math on the card:

-- How much do you value the Marriott and Hilton Gold status?
+- How much do you value the Marriott and Hilton Gold status, and the Hertz President’s Circle and National Executive status?

 - How much value will you get from Amex Fine Hotels & Resorts and the International Airline Program?